 Common Pitfalls When Coaching Your Own Child

-Jim Thompson (@JimThompson18) is the Founder and CEO of Positive Coaching Alliance (PCA), a non-profit organization founded at Stanford University with the mission of helping to transform the culture of youth sports to give all young athletes the opportunity for a positive, character-building experience.
+Jim Thompson (@JimThompson18) is the Founder of Positive Coaching Alliance (PCA), a non-profit organization founded at Stanford University with the mission of helping to transform the culture of youth sports to give all young athletes the opportunity for a positive, character-building experience.

 In this video, Thompson explains common mistakes of parents who coach their kids.
 The first trap that parents fall into is making their child the de facto assistant coach, putting them above the rest of the players.
 When a parent/coach does this, it undercuts the relationships between their child and his or her teammates, potentially denying the sense of camaraderie that is a major benefit of playing sports.